web4er/personal-agent/README.md

 - Fork this repository with exactly the same name `personal-agent` under your personal or your organization account.

 - Generate a Github fine-grained Personal Access Token PAT with access to this repository only.
-Required repository permission:
+Required repository permissions:

-  - Actions: read & write
+  - Actions: Read & write
   - Metadata: Read-only

 - Encrypt your PAT with UbiquityOS's `X25519_PUBLIC_KEY` using [keygen.ubq.fi](https://keygen.ubq.fi/).